josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 The step-by-step nature of the guides necessitate refactoring, which means there are code snippets that evolve through a guide.

-Use partial files to demonstrate intermediate versions of the final source code with fragments of code that don't appear in the final app.
+Use partial files to demonstrate intermediate versions of the final source code with fragments of code that do not appear in the final app.
 The sample naming convention adds a number before the file extension, as follows:

 <code-example format="html" language="html">